bahmutov/npm-quick-run/README.md

 Install as a global tool `npm install -g npm-quick-run`.
 This creates two aliases `nrun` and `nr`

-## Use inside your module's folder
+## Use example

-For example if you have the following scripts in your `package.json`
+    $ nr t      # runs script starting with "t"
+    $ nr m -w   # runs a script starting with "m", probably "npm run mocha -- -w"

+## Details

+Take a look at the scripts inside your `package.json`.
+You probably have something like this

 ```json
 "scripts": {